 A team fee covers up to 16 players.
 There is no cap on roster size, but a huge roster will obviously cut into playing time.

-INCLEMENT WEATHER: In the event of bad weather we will attempt to notify teams as soon as possible to delays or cancellations, two hours prior to game time when possible.
+INCLEMENT WEATHER: In the event of rain or pending rain we will attempt to notify teams as soon as possible of any delays or cancellations, two hours prior to game time when possible.